- Entertainment and Media»

-After an inauspicious film debut as a bit player in " THERE'S ONE BORN EVERY MINUTE" in 1942 , her Universal contract was not picked up.
-In 1943 the then 10 year old Elizabeth was cast as the character Priscilla, in MGM's first Lassie picture, "Lassie Come Home."
+After an inauspicious film debut as a bit player in " THERE'S ONE BORN EVERY MINUTE" in 1942, her Universal contract was not picked up.
+In 1943 the then 10-year-old Elizabeth was cast as the character Priscilla, in MGM's first Lassie picture, "Lassie Come Home."
 This is where she met good friend Roddy McDowall.
-Elizabeth was noticed not only for being able to hold her own acting, but for her beautiful appearance, the camera loved her.
+Elizabeth was noticed not only for being able to hold her own actions but for her beautiful appearance, the camera loved her.

 Montgomery Clift And Elizabeth Taylor

 Elizabeth And James Dean